puranjay123/assignment-tek/SQL FIles/Readme.md

 *** Full Outer Join- It is union of both left outer join and right outer join Union of all rows present in all tables.

+Transactions:
+Database - > Orderers,order details,customer details,product details.
+1) New Sales will be added to as new value to table orders. -> Query this table to get sales order
+2) Insert new sales order into orders table
+3) get newly inseryed sales order id
+4) afte rthis ipdaye order details into order details tables with same order id
+5) select data from both tables to finally commit changes